FlipByBlink/TapTemperature/README.md

 Check source code in app.

-All feature is completely free.
-Non ad.
-Non tracking.
+All feature is free.

+Rarely appear AD banner of app by TapWeight developer.

 ==== Native(japanese) ====